 – Leaving grass longer during winter will provide shelter.
 So, on those milder days think twice before reaching for the mower.
 If you can’t resist the desire to neaten your lawn a little, please set the blades high.

-– A log pile left undisturbed, or simple a small bundle of twigs and branches will provide shelter for bees and other insects.
+– A log pile left undisturbed (or simply a small bundle of twigs and branches) will provide shelter for bees and other insects.

 Providing winter food and shelter for bees will in turn help them to pollinate our crops next summer.
 A true partnership.